landonconover/Proportional-Grids/README.md

 	    @include grid-setup("bp1-col");
 	}

-...include your grids per-breakpoint using:
+...include your grids using:

 	@include respond-min(30em) {
 		@include grid-include("bp1-col")
 	}

-...to pass each breakpoint-specific class you want to use in your HTML.
+...to include each set of grid classes you wish to use in your HTML.